Columbus Blue Jackets: Mascot

 Stinger is the official mascot of the Blue Jackets.
-Stinger is a 6-foot 9-inch bright green bug that walks amongst the crowd during the games and skates on the ice between periods while wearing a Blue Jackets jersey and a blue hat.
+Stinger is a 6-foot 9-inch Yellow Jacket that walks amongst the crowd during the games and skates on the ice between periods while wearing a Blue Jackets jersey and a blue hat.
 Stingers eyebrows are black hockey sticks.
 Stinger was originally yellow, but was changed to green, eventually mixing with the team's blue.
 The image of Stinger was on the original Blue Jackets jerseys, eventually being removed in 2003.
 The team also had another mascot, an anthropomorphic cannon named Boomer, for half of the 2010–11 season.

-In-game personalities

-Leo Welsh is the official anthem singer of the team.
-Whenever public address announcer Greg Murray introduces him, the fans shout his first name.